-The sources of data and information used for these ratings include investor reports, stratification tables, and loan-by-loan data on the CP as at 31 December 2021, and static delinquencies (90d+) by vintage of origination, spanning from 2007 to 2021, provided by the Issuer.
+The sources of data and information used for these ratings include investor reports, stratification tables, loan-by-loan data on the CP as at 31 December 2022, and static delinquencies (90+ days) by vintage of origination spanning from 2007 to 2022 provided by the Issuer.

 DBRS Morningstar did not rely upon third-party due diligence in order to conduct its analysis.